Dec 9, 2017

 Ladies and Gentlemen, may I proudly introduce the Casio EV4500 Wireless LCD TV.
 Very affordable.
 Looks like you can nab this badboy for as little as 75 bucks.

-Believe it or not, it looks like these ghetto ass looking things were 'only' released in 2003.
+Believe it or not, these ghetto ass looking things were 'only' released in 2003.

 As soon as principal photography begins on a new chapter of the Nolanverse, all main production cameras are are fitted with a short range, UHF/VHF video transmitter.
 Using his adorable little Casio screen, this arrangement allows C.Nol to preview multiple camera angles in real time, right there on his handy little TV necklace for nerds.